Linaro/website/_posts/current/blog/2021-01-08-linaro-engineering-highlights-december-2020.md

 layout: post
 title: Linaro Engineering Highlights - December 2020
-description: This edition of the monthly Engineering Highlights is feature packed with several updates. together with a roundup on the year of some of the key projects.
+description: This edition of the monthly Engineering Highlights is feature packed with several updates, together with a roundup on the year of some of the key projects.
 date: 2021-01-08 12:08:24
 image: /assets/images/content/code.jpg